arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Identity & Access Management (IAM).md

 	- Prevents **brute force** attack
 - **Multi Factor Authentication (MFA)**
 	- Both root user and IAM users should use MFA

-## Roles
-- Collection of policies for AWS services

-> If you are going to use an IAM Service Role with Amazon EC2 or another AWS service that uses Amazon EC2, you must store the role in an **instance profile**.
-When you create an IAM service role for EC2, the role automatically has EC2 identified as a trusted entity.

 ## Reporting Tools
 - **Credentials Report**